Jahender/architecture-center/docs/reliability/disaster-recovery.md

 - For applications that have a full-scale secondary deployment in another region (*active/active deployment*), route traffic to that region.

-To learn more about recovering from a region-wide service disruption, see [Azure resiliency technical guidance: recovery from a region-wide service disruption](https://docs.microsoft.com/en-us/azure/architecture/resiliency/recovery-loss-azure-region).
+To learn more about recovering from a region-wide service disruption, see [Recover from a region-wide service disruption](../resiliency/recovery-loss-azure-region.md).

 ### VM recovery